Kong/insomnia/DEVELOPMENT.md

 There are a few notable directories inside of it:

-- `/main.development.js` Entry for Electron
+- `/main.development.js` Entry for Electron.
-- `/app/main` Stuff that runs inside Electron's main process
+- `/app/main` Stuff that runs inside Electron's main process.
-- `/app/ui` React components and styling
+- `/app/ui` React components and styling .
-- `/app/common` Utilities used across both main and render processes
+- `/app/common` Utilities used across both main and render processes.
-- `/app/plugins` Logic around installation and usage of plugins
+- `/app/plugins` Logic around installation and usage of plugins.
-- `/app/models` DB models used to store user data
+- `/app/models` DB models used to store user data.
-- `/app/network` Sending requests and performing auth (eg. OAuth 2)
+- `/app/network` Sending requests and performing auth (eg. OAuth 2).
-- `/app/templating` Nunjucks and rendering related code
+- `/app/templating` Nunjucks and rendering related code.
-- `/app/sync(-legacy)?` and `/app/accounts` Team sync and account stuff
+- `/app/sync(-legacy)?` and `/app/accounts` Team sync and account stuff.

 ## Data and State Architecture

 Insomnia stores data in a few places:

-- A local in-memory NeDB database stores data for data models (requests, folder, workspaces, etc)
+- A local in-memory NeDB database stores data for data models (requests, folder, workspaces, etc).
-- A local Redux store contains an in-memory copy of all database entities
+- A local Redux store contains an in-memory copy of all database entities.

 *Eventually, Redux could/should be removed, which would both reduce memory overhead and simplify the codebase.
 NeDB should essentially replace it*